 All full-time employees who have completed one or more years of continuous active service prior to the date of the start of a course(s) shall be eligible for a reimbursement of instructional fees, laboratory fees and general fees of up to four thousand five hundred dollars (\$4,500) for undergraduate studies per calendar year; up to five thousand five hundred dollars (\$5,500) per calendar year for graduate studies; or up to two thousand dollars (\$2,000) for courses for continuing education voluntarily undertaken by the employee which is directly related to the employee's job duties.
+Reimbursement shall not exceed a combined total of five thousand five hundred dollars (\$5,500) per calendar year for undergraduate and graduate studies.
 Such tuition reimbursement shall be taxable if required by law.
 The tuition reimbursement program shall be subject to the following conditions:

-- (A) No employee on an unpaid leave of absence, unauthorized leave of absence, disability leave or injury leave may apply for tuition reimbursement. - (B) There must be a correlation between the employee's duties and responsibilities or courses that may lead to career advancement within the City and the courses taken or the degree program pursued.
+- (A) No employee on an unpaid leave of absence, unauthorized leave of absence, disability leave or injury leave may apply for tuition reimbursement. - (B) There must be a correlation between the employee's duties and responsibilities or courses that may lead to career advancement within the City and the courses taken or the degree program pursued. - (C) Tuition reimbursement shall be extended to include reimbursement for course fees for continuing education required as a condition of maintaining a license or certification which the employee is required to maintain as a condition of his/her employment as provided in the Civil Service Commission classification specification (for example, law license, CPA, tree trimming license).

-- (C) Tuition reimbursement shall be extended to include reimbursement for course fees for continuing education required as a condition of maintaining a license or certification which the employee is required to maintain as a condition of his/her employment as provided in the Civil Service Commission classification specification (for example, law license, CPA, tree trimming license). - (D) All undergraduate and graduate courses must not be taken during scheduled working hours.
+- (D) All undergraduate and graduate courses must not be taken during scheduled working hours.
 At the discretion of the Appointing Authority, an employee's work hours may be adjusted to accommodate a course schedule, or in situations where such accommodations cannot be made, leave time may be approved.
 Continuing education courses may be taken during scheduled working hours with the approval of the Appointing Authority.
 All scheduled hours for courses of instruction must be filed through the Appointing Authority or his/her designee and forwarded to the Department of Human Resources.
 All scheduled times of courses must be approved by the Appointing Authority or his/her designee.
 Any situation which, in the discretion of the Appointing Authority or his/her designee, would require an employee's presence on the job shall take complete and final precedence over any time scheduled for courses. - (E) Institutions must be located, courses of instruction given or conferences or seminars must be held within Franklin County or adjoining counties.
 Courses must be taken at accredited colleges, universities, technical and business institutes or at their established extension centers, as accredited by the U.S. Department of Education.

 Internet courses will be approved on a case-by-case basis.
+"Distance learning" and similar fees related to enrollment in internet courses will not be reimbursed.